-Enrollment for a start date that is later than the first day of school prior to the start of the school year is accepted only for the Infant Program.
+Enrollment for a start date that is later than the first day of school prior to the start of the school year is accepted only for the Infant Program and only for students who are not age eligible to begin on the first day of school.
+Your program registration start date must coincide with your child's age eligibility (3 month old) for the program.